 Middle School Music Theatre Workshop

 Now in its seventh year, the popular summer Middle School Music Theatre draws participants from across the country.
 Throughout the week, students attend classes and rehearsals.
-On Wednesday, students will travel to New York to see Disney’s Aladdin on Broadway.
+On Wednesday, students will travel to New York to see a Broadway show.
 At the end of the week, all students will perform in a production led by music director Nicholas McBride and stage director Susan Barry.